-GEO is a voluntary partnership of governments and international organisations.
+The Group on Earth Observations (GEO) is a voluntary partnership of governments and international organisations.
 It provides a framework within which these partners can develop new projects and coordinate their strategies and investments.
 GEO is coordinating efforts to build a Global Earth Observation System of Systems (GEOSS) on the basis of a 10-Year Implementation Plan for the period 2005-2015.

-IAI is an intergovernmental organisation with a mandate to understand the environmental and social impacts of global change in the Americas.
+The Inter-American Institute for Global Change Research (IAI) is an intergovernmental organisation with a mandate to understand the environmental and social impacts of global change in the Americas.
 IAI promotes cross-border research to augment scientific capacity and to generate knowledge for free and open exchange towards scientific advice for policy-makers on critical global change issues in the region.

-The Office promotes the development of science throughout Asia and the Pacific and helps strengthen the participation of developing country scientist in international research in the region.
+ICSU ROAP promotes the development of science throughout Asia and the Pacific and helps strengthen the participation of developing country scientist in international research in the region.
 It also strives to ensure that Asia Pacific scientists become involved in those aspects of the ICSU 2006-2011 Strategic Plan that are especially relevant for Asia and the Pacific.